trinhngocthuyen/trinhngocthuyen.github.io/_posts/reading/2018-01-15-reading-week-3-jan-15-jan-21.md

 categories:	[Reading]
 ---

+[[5] Spaced repitition in learning theory](https://www.youtube.com/watch?v=cVf38y07cfk){:.post-link-reading} <rate4/> <content-meta>#learning #methodology</content-meta>
+- Without revision, we tend to forget things not long after we have just learned it.
+The *forgetting curve* is set to drop dramatically then.
+So it's better to review when we start forgetting.
+Normally, the interval since the last revision extends.
+For example, 3 days after learning something new, review it.
+Then take the next review 5 days later, then 7 days later...
+- A difficulty of apply this technique is to determine *when to review*.
+We continuously acquire new knowledge (each at different time, and could be more farmiliar as compared to others), not to mention the influence of being driven by sentiments.
+An approach to deal with this difficulty which is mentioned in the video is *sorting info based on answers to questions*.
+This, in part, reminds me of the app *Duolingo*.
+It evaluates how well we memorize the words based on questions/answers.
+However, the vocabs are still lession-structured and hence not making use of this technique.

+[[4] Quora: *"When Google or Facebook rejects a candidate, why don’t they give him/her a simple explanation for the rejection to help the candidate work on the gaps in their knowledge?"*](https://www.quora.com/When-Google-or-Facebook-rejects-a-candidate-why-don%E2%80%99t-they-give-him-her-a-simple-explanation-for-the-rejection-to-help-the-candidate-work-on-the-gaps-in-their-knowledge){:.post-link-reading} <rate3/> <content-meta>#career #advice</content-meta>

 [[3] Huy Tran @ NASA](https://women.nasa.gov/huy-tran/){:.post-link-reading} <rate4/> <content-meta>#biography</content-meta>
 - Really into this biography.
 Profoundly inspired by her story, partly because she was a Vietnamese who left the country for freedom, for a better education, a better future.
 - One particular point I really enjoyed is what her mentor consoled her (quoted at the end of the text).